junaidumer79/building-block-demo/README.md

-# building-block-demo
+# building block demo
-this is a sample repository
+this is a sample repository...copy from microsoft demo